moonrepo/schematic/README.md

 If you'd prefer to not define `env` for _every_ setting, you can instead define a prefix on the containing struct using the `env_prefix` attribute field.
-This will define an environment variable for _all_ fields in the struct, in the format of "env prefix + field name" in UPPER_SNAKE_CASE.
+This will define an environment variable for _all_ non-nested fields in the struct, in the format of "env prefix + field name" in UPPER_SNAKE_CASE.

 For example, the environment variable below is now `APP_PORT`.